Common Mistakes Claiming Charitable Donations on Taxes

 Not Claiming Out-of-Pocket Expenses Incurred While Volunteering

-Many taxpayers mistakenly try to claim time they donated to a charitable donation (which is not tax deductible), however they often overlook the out-pocket-expenses, such as mileage accrued on their vehicles while volunteering, which are tax deductible.
+Many taxpayers mistakenly try to claim time they donated to a charitable donation (which is not tax deductible), however they often overlook out-of-pocket expenses, such as mileage accrued on their vehicles while volunteering, which are tax deductible.

 Miscalculating a Deduction

-When taxpayers receive a benefit such as event tickets in exchange for their donation, they often (and mistakenly) try to claim the full amount of their cash contribution without subtracting the fair market value (FMV) of the tickets.
+Another common charitable donation mistake happens when taxpayers receive a benefit such as event tickets in exchange for their donation.
+They often (and mistakenly) try to claim the full amount of their cash contribution without subtracting the fair market value (FMV) of the tickets.
 You may claim the full deduction only if you refuse the tickets.

 Not Keeping Proper Records

 “Substantiation is something the IRS focuses on,” Hunter adds.
 Make sure receipts for donated goods include estimated value.
-And if you make a contribution of $250 or more in a day, be sure to get written acknowledgement from the organization.
+If you make a contribution of $250 or more in a day, be sure to get written acknowledgement from the organization.

 Should You Correct Your Return?

-If you make a mistake, such as leaving out a deduction, you have three years from the filing date to amend your return.
+If you make one of these common charitable donation mistakes, you have three years from the filing date to amend your return.

 “Filing amended returns does not increase your chance of the original return being selected for audit,” Hunter says.
 “However, there is a new return subject to scrutiny.”